vphoebe/beatnik/README.md

 	- No service API keys required
 	- No database processes to maintain, just a single database file
 	- Run with Docker or natively with Node.js
+- Fully text-based two-player Othello gameplay, using Discord message embeds in any channel

 ## Installation
 Beatnik is designed to be operated yourself, so there's a few things to set up first.
 Before you do anything though, you'll need to set up an application and bot on the [Discord developer portal](https://discord.com/developers/applications).
 Make sure to have this page handy because you'll need some info soon.